aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 ![quicksight](static/imgs/screenshot-58.png)

 You have two options to select and join source tables to create dataset - visual editor and custom SQL.
 For this workshop, we will use the visual editor.
-Click `Edit/Preview daa`
+Click `Edit/Preview data`

 ![quicksight](static/imgs/screenshot-59.png)

-You will see one of the tables `backtest` is already selected.
+`Edit/Preview data` window opens with `backtest` table already selected.
 We will now add `metricvalue_anaomalyscore` table so that we can join both for our analysis.
 Click `Add data` button

 ![quicksight](static/imgs/screenshot-60.png)